metaplex-foundation/mpl-account-compression/README.md

 A _**rough draft**_ of the whitepaper for SPL ConcurrentMerkleTree's can be found [here](https://drive.google.com/file/d/1BOpa5OFmara50fTvL0VIVYjtg-qzHCVc/view).

+## NOTICE

+This repo is a modified fork of the [original repository](https://github.com/solana-labs/solana-program-library/tree/master/account-compression) published by Solana Labs, Inc. under the Apache 2.0 License.
+Modifications to the original repository are made by the Metaplex Foundation to diverge from the behavior of the original implementation.
+Such modifications are made available for review in the commit history.

 ## Rust Packages

 * `spl-account-compression`: SDK for interacting with account compression program